montana-knight/Calling-Induced-Variants-with-RNA-Seq-Data/step2/README.md

-# Quality control of alignment files
+# Step 2 -- Quality control of the alignment files